GlideAngle/flare-timing/README.md

 5. Score the competition with `gap-point` producing a `*.gap-point.yaml` file.

 Once the data is prepared the server web service and single page client web app, the comp server and comp client, can be started.

-### Task Length

-    $ __shake-build/task-length --help
-    Given a competition input YAML file, *.comp-input.yaml, work out the task length by flowing an optimal route.

-    task-length [OPTIONS]

-    Source:
-      -d --dir=ITEM            Over all the competition *.comp.yaml files in this directory
-      -f --file=ITEM           With this one competition *.comp.yaml file
-    Filter:
-      -t --task[=TASK NUMBER]  Which tasks?
-      -m --measure=METHOD      Which way to measure task distances, taskdistancebyallmethods|taskdistancebypoints|taskdistancebyedges
-         --no-task-waypoints   Exclude the task waypoints?

 ### Masking Tracks